CONECA is a strong advocate of,

 5. Organize CONECA functions in their states(s)

 — For example, a State Representative could arrange for CONECA members who attend a state show to have a meal together and discuss error and variety coins.

 If you think you might like to promote our club and its goals in your state, please take a look at the program summary.
-If you’d like to be a CONECA State Representative, contact either James Motley or Al Raddi.
+If you’d like to be a CONECA State Representative, contact James Motley.

 (Don’t worry, we’ll give you lots of support.)